mgreiler/se-unlocked/Transcripts/EP_18_Cher.md

 took for me.
 And I do think that I do think that it's, it's like both, both things matter that has to come from like internal and then you also, cause you have to be willing to accept like other people's help.
 And if you're not like you, you can't, you can't move forward.
-Yeah.

 **Michaela:** [00:16:14] Yeah.
 But I think it's really, there's an incredible strengths to being in a situation that really seems.
 You're a little bit stuck right your, um, things are not, I mean, you definitely knew that the situation